 Why National Roof Calculators Often Look Low in Wisconsin

-JLC's regional benchmark is more useful than a generic national average because it is tied to the East North Central region, but even that number is still a modeled benchmark.
-A real bid has to price the actual roof.
+JLC's East North Central benchmark is more useful than a generic national average because it is regional, but it is still a modeled benchmark.
+A real Wisconsin bid has to price the actual roof.

 | Pricing reference | What it is good for | What it can miss |